swiss-ai-center/a-guide-to-mlops/presentation/README.md

 It improves the management and quality of machine learning projects.
 -->

-**MLOps**: Software and DevOps practices adapted to machine learning.
+**MLOps** adapts software and DevOps practices to machine learning.

 <div class="center">